Top of page

 Wading & Positioning

-• Move low and slow; pause to scan.
+• Move low and slow; pause to scan before stepping.

 Casting & Presentation

-• Favor side-arm or roll casts to limit splash.
+• Use side-arm / roll casts to keep splash down.

 Euro-nymphing

-Thin leaders, coloured sighter, and tungsten beads give precise depth control and instant feedback—ideal in riffles and complex seams where contact equals takes.
+Thin leaders + a visible sighter and tungsten beads give precise depth control and instant feedback—ideal in riffles and seam water.

 Learn more: Euro vs Indicator